-- Inability to conduct research in a fashion appropriate with the accepted norms of a discipline, - Inability to function within a team environment to the degree that it negatively affects the learning, practice and/or research of fellow graduate students, - Demonstration of behavior that is not acceptable with the general community in which the student would be practicing should he or she graduate (typically clinical or school settings), - Failure meeting one or more major milestone requirements, - Inability to pass the diagnostic/preliminary examination/comprehensive examination, - Failure to complete the doctoral degree/make progress towards the dissertation, or - Extensive petitions for candidacy extension.
+- 1. Inability to conduct research in a fashion appropriate with the accepted norms of a discipline, - 2.
+Inability to function within a team environment to the degree that it negatively affects the learning, practice and/or research of fellow graduate students, - 3.
+Demonstration of behavior that is not acceptable with the general community in which the student would be practicing should he or she graduate (typically clinical or school settings), - 4.
+Failure meeting one or more major milestone requirements, - 5.
+Inability to pass the diagnostic/ comprehensive examination/ preliminary examination after two (2) attempts, - 6.
+Failure to complete the doctoral degree/make progress towards the dissertation, or - 7.
+Extensive petitions for candidacy extension.